crcdng/tezos-dev-resources/list.md

 * Taqueria "Taqueria provides a seamless development workflow to easily build, test and deploy your Tezos applications." https://taqueria.io/ Taqueria provides a Command Line Interface and VSCode plugin, integrating tools such as SmartPy, Ligo, Taquito and Flextesa (a blockchain simulator).
 It aims to simplify setup of development tools, compilation and deployment.
 **Taqueria (in beta) looks promising as an alternative to install individual tools / languages**

-# 5. Individual Programming Languages (alphabetically)
+# 5. Individual Programming Languages / Environments (alphabetically)

 ### Archetype